 February 4, 2019, Return appearance on Talk Louisiana with Jim Engster, broadcast on WRKF, the Baton Rouge NPR affiliate.
 (First appearance December 27, 2081, below.)

 “Dr. Abraham is a true Renaissance Man.
 He is one of the most articulate guests to appear on Talk Louisiana.
-He is as fluent with words as he was in the Emergency Room.
-His vast life experience provides a special glimpse into our contemporary world and how it was shaped by our forebears.”
+He is as fluent with words as he was in the Emergency Room.”

 January 16, 2019, Featured Speaker, Sons of the American Revolution—Attakapas Chapter.